 - Delete the zip file.
 You should now have a folder called assignment3 with two files in it called assign3_quotes.py and movie_quotes.txt.
-If you're curious, you can open this second file and you can see the pairs of quotes. - Open up PyCharm and create a new project.
-In this new project, make a new Python file called assign3.py.
-Add your name and the assignment number in comments to the top of this file. - Copy the files from your assignment3 directory into the folder containing your assign3.py file.
-To find it, you can right click your project folder in PyCharm and use the Show in ... menu item (it might say Finder or Explorer or some other file browsing program). - Finally, let's access the quotes in our program.
-Import the helper functions for this assignment by adding the following into your file below the header comments:
+If you're curious, you can open this second file and you can see the pairs of quotes. - Open up Wing and create a new file.
+Save this file as assign3.py in your assignment3 directory.
+Add your name and the assignment number in comments to the top of this file. - Finally, let's access the quotes in our program.
+Import the helper functions for this assignment by adding the following into your file below the comments:

+'''

 from assign3_quotes import

+'''